Sewer56/Reloaded.Imgui.Hook/README.md

 Simply compile `Reloaded.ImGui.TestMod` and add to your Reloaded-II mods directory.

-## Known Issues
-- [13 Aug 2021]: DX11 Hook Crashes on Resize if ImGui `Reloaded.Imgui.Hook` is applied after Steam overlay.
-This will likely be fixed by improving existing hook patching heuristics in `Reloaded.Hooks`.

 ## Contributions
 Contributions are very welcome and encouraged; especially given that I'm not really a graphics programmer.
 I only have some experience in OpenGL 3 as opposed to DirectX 😉.